bookofproofs/bookofproofs.github.io/_sources/history/19th-century/reidemeister.md

 **Kurt Reidemeister** was a pioneer of knot theory and his work had a great influence on group theory.

 ### Mathematical Profile (Excerpt):
-* Hans Reidemeister, a senior government official in the Brunswick government, married Sophie on 17 November 1892 in Helmsted.
-* Hans and Sophie Reidemeister had three children, all born in Brunswick: Kurt Werner Friedrich Reidemeister (the subject of this biography, born 1893), Hellmuth Gustav Otto Reidemeister (born 1895), and Marie Sophie Luise Reidemeister (born 1898).
-* Richard Dedekind was a family friend and, although he retired a few months after Kurt was born, he lived an active life for the first 22 years of Kurt's upbringing.
-* Dedekind, who Kurt called "uncle", gave him excellent advice throughout his school and early university years.
 * Kurt was certainly interested in mathematics when at the Gymnasium in Brunswick, but he had other broad interests, particularly in philosophy and in art history.
 * Reidemeister graduated from the Brunswick Gymnasium in 1911 and entered the Albert-Ludwig University in Freiburg im Breisgau, one of the oldest universities in Germany founded in 1457.
 * Reidemeister also attended lectures by the philosopher Heinrich Rickert (1863-1936) at Freiburg.